A First Look at Dash

 const identity = await platform.identities.get(id) log(`IDENTITY_CREDIT_BALANCE for ID ${id}: ${identity.balance}`) } } catch (error) { err('Something went wrong:\n', error) } finally { client.disconnect() }}

-Run the topUpIdentities
+topUpIdentities()Run the topUpIdentities script:

-npm run topUpIdentities
+npm run topUpIdentitiesOutput:

-IDENTITY_CREDIT_BALANCE for ID 6vx4nFiHFm7NVWDUFeKPEKxmYBX3heTcUCdgC16jNdpK: 874253070
+IDENTITY_CREDIT_BALANCE for ID 6vx4nFiHFm7NVWDUFeKPEKxmYBX3heTcUCdgC16jNdpK: 874253070Register and Retrieve Name

-Create a file called 05-registerName.js
+Create a file called 05-registerName.js.

-with your name.
+echo > scripts/05-registerName.jsCreate a LABEL in .env with your desired name.
+Replace YOUR-NAME-HERE with your name.
 See the implementation details for naming constraints.

-Add the following to 05-registerName.js
+LABEL="<YOUR-LABEL-HERE>"Add the following to 05-registerName.js.

 import { log, err, client, platform } from '../api/client.js'